 You can made a duplicate of the store's live theme in the Shopify admin under Online Store > Themes > Actions > Duplicate.
 We suggest renaming the duplicate theme to make it easier to reference later on.

-To start the process, you will want to access the 'Fields' page in the app admin using the left nav.
+To start the process you'll need to access the 'Fields' page in the app admin by clicking the "Fields" tab on the left nav.
 From here you will see a splash page that allows you to access the legacy fields editor, or start the migration process.
-Click the 'Migrate your form' button to proceed.
+Click the 'Continue with migration' button to proceed.

 Read the FAQ that appears on the following page, and then click the 'Continue with migration' button to begin the migration process.

 Step 3: Run the migration

 The migration tool will create a new form using the app's new form builder.
 During the migration, the app will automatically copy over all of the legacy fields and settings from the legacy field editor.
 It will also create a form rule for any legacy fields that have the "Hide on registration" setting enabled.

 You'll have the option to edit the name of the migrated form, change the form's account options (learn more), and you can also preview an example of what the migrated form will look like before continuing.